r-wasm/flang-wasm/README.md

 ## What is this Docker image used for?

 This image is used as part of the CI infrastructure for webR, implemented through GitHub Actions.
-Compiling LLVM takes a long time and requires relatively heavy computational resources.
+Compiling LLVM takes a long time and requires heavier computational resources than provided by GitHub.
 By building LLVM independently in a Docker image, the result is cached and there is no need to rebuild LLVM every time a new commit is made to the webR repository.

 ## Do I need this image to build webR?